Windows 8 Gets Hybrid Boot

 That's why there is an option to disable Hybrid Boot in Windows 8.
 The feature can be disabled in the Control Panel under Power Options.

 Keep in mind that the information that we currently have may change at anytime during development.
 We keep you posted.

-In other news: The Windows 8 Enterprise edition will feature an option to run the operating system from a portable drive (see Windows 8 Portable Workspace Allows OS To Run From USB).
+In other news: The Windows 8 Enterprise edition will feature an option to run the operating system from a portable drive.

 - Display the Advanced Boot Options in Windows 8 when you hit F8

 - Fix F8 does not load safe mode on your computer

 How is this different than Windows 7 Hybrid Sleep mode?